Elevation: 11,458 ft

-This peak is one the most impressive summits in Idaho.
+Roaring Peak is one the most impressive summits in Idaho.
 Few know about it because of its remote location near the headwaters of the East Fork Salmon River.
-The peak intrigued me for years, but I only made one aborted attempt on it.
+The peak has intrigued me for years, but I have only made one aborted attempt on it.

-It is a spectacular, difficult-looking summit when viewed from Glassford Peak or the upper reaches of the East Fork Salmon River.
+Roaring Peak is a spectacular, difficult-looking summit when viewed from Glassford Peak or the upper reaches of the East Fork Salmon River.
 It is unclear who made the first ascent.
-I received one report of a 1995 ascent second hand.
+I received one report of a 1995 ascent second-hand.
 The actual first ascent may have occurred in 2006 as discussed below.
 Scroll down for additional route information and a route photo.

 South Ridge via the Southeast Couloir, Class 3 by Judi Steciak